palacaze/gentoo-nanopi-r4s/readme.md

 ### Partitioning

 We will first be zeroing the first 16 MiB to start from a blank state.
-Zeroing the full SD Card would be ideal.
+Zeroing the full SD Card would be ideal if the card is not new.
+If you encounter errors while formatting the partitions, try again after zeroing the full card.

 ```sh
 dd if=/dev/zero bs=1M count=16 of=${R4S_DEV} && sync